NVlabs/DG-Net-PP/README.md

 Note the format of camera id and number of cameras.
 For some datasets (e.g., MSMT17), there are more than 10 cameras.
 You need to modify the preparation and evaluation code to read the double-digit camera id.
 For some vehicle re-id datasets (e.g., VeRi) having different naming rules, you also need to modify the preparation and evaluation code.

+You can try to set num_workers=0 in config yaml file if there is a deadlock in data loading for evalution or training.

 ## Citation
 Please cite the following papers if this repo helps your research:
 ```bibtex